 Placing a space, underscore, or other special characters at the beginning of a folder name will force the folder to “float” to the top of alphabetically sorted lists.
-However this trick can lead to problems since the folder does not appear in its usual place.
+However, this trick can lead to problems since the folder does not appear in its usual place.
 For example, someone browsing for the “Projects” folder may miss the “_Projects” folder at the top of the list expecting to see it between the “Marketing” and “Research” folders, and end up creating a duplicate “Projects” folder without the underscore in front.

 Some DAM systems and search tools will generate keywords based on the folders where files are stored.
 When setting up your folder structure think about keywords that would be applied based on folder names.
 For example, a file in a folder called “Holiday Party” inside the “Events” folder will appear in search results for “holiday”, “party”, or “events”.

-3. Avoid ambiguous and potentially redundant folders.
+3. Avoid broad & potentially redundant folders.

 Try not to create folders with overlapping categories.
 If you have a top level folder called “Pictures” and another top level folder called “People” you probably don’t want to copy a picture of a person into both folders.
 Instead eliminate one folder or the other, or place one folder inside of the other.
 For example, the “Pictures” folder could go inside the “People” folder.